nabil-hassan/typescript-sandbox/97-ts-libraries/zod/97-zod-readme.txt

 > To get corresponding type for a Zod schema field

     type FishEnum = z.infer<typeof FishEnum>;

+> To get a Zod type from an existing complex type:

+    z.ZodType<Prisma.PostCreateInput>;

 > NB if you are using transforms the type inference is a bit different - the below explains